csc-training/geocomputing_course/materials/exercise_stac.md

 ## Preparations
 * Open new Terminal window
 * Make a folder for the exercise materials and make it your working directory
-* Change the project name and username.
+* Change the project name.
 ```
 mkdir -p /scratch/project_2015299/students/$USER
 cd /scratch/project_2015299/students/$USER